-Countering this unpredictability is one reason we offer Datto Continuity for Microsoft Azure.
-A comprehensive BCDR solution made specifically to meet the needs of MSPs, Datto Continuity for Microsoft Azure provides predictable pricing model via one flat-rate bill that covers:
+Countering this unpredictability is one reason we offer Datto Backup for Microsoft Azure.
+A comprehensive BCDR solution made specifically to meet the needs of MSPs, Datto Backup for Microsoft Azure provides predictable pricing model via one flat-rate bill that covers:

 - Multi-cloud backups with $0 data egress